Holy Himalaya Eco Trek

 Communication services

 Telecommunication services on the Makalu Base Camp trek are limited.
 Connectivity is strong and reliable at lower altitudes but becomes rarer and weaker as you ascend.
 GSM and CDMA networks from NTC and Ncell are available with Internet access, though Wi-Fi is not an option.
-This is a wilderness trek, so embrace a few days without Internet connectivity.
-Below 3,000 m, cell phone service is partial, while satellite phones become available at higher altitudes.
-In case of emergencies, guides are equipped with satellite phones, ensuring you are just a call away from emergency response.
-The lack of telephone connectivity should not be a concern.
+This is a wilderness trek, so let the lack of Internet connectivity for a few days be anticipated.
+Below 3,000 m, partial cell phone service is available, and at higher altitude, satellite phones are available.
+In case of emergency, guides will have satellite phones, which keep you just a phone call away from emergency response.
+Telephone connectivity lack should not be an issue.

 What is the required physical fitness and risk of altitude sickness on this trek?